Written by Gavin Greene on September 21, 2011 at 1:54 am

 Is this kind of outsourcing directly responsible for the boss fight’s not meshing with the rest of Human Revolution, EGs?
 Did you find the game’s boss encounters to be that out of place to begin with?
 Comment below!

-One Elder-Geek Member Response to “‘Deus Ex: Human Revolution’ Boss Fights Designed Outside of Eidos”
+One thought on “‘Deus Ex: Human Revolution’ Boss Fights Designed Outside of Eidos”

 Insomniac and Kojima’s Konami(with Metal Gear Solid) don’t do that and their boss battles kick butt.